cerebral/urlon/README.md

 # Vjeux Object Notation

-A notation intended to be used in URLs.
-JSON doesn't really shine for multiple reasons:
+A notation intended to be used in URLs as JSON doesn't really shine for multiple reasons:

 - It uses characters that are not usually part of urls such as ```}``` and ```"```.
     - It fails at being automatically recognized as part of the URL in MSN Messenger.